Dark green leafy vegetables are perhaps the most potent superfood on the planet. They are also the most ignored and

 Spinach is the most common green used in green smoothies because it is universally liked, has a mild flavor, a soft texture and is easy to blend.
 The flavor of spinach is easy to mask with fruit.
 Spinach is a powerhouse of nutrients, but it is not the only green that you can use in your green smoothie.

 In fact, it is better to vary your greens so that you can benefit from the slightly different nutrient profiles from different leafy greens.
-Variety is the key to proper nutrition, especially if you are on a vegan or raw foods diet.
+Variety is the key to proper nutrition.

 Here are some other leafy greens to consider adding to your green smoothies: